pulkitsinghal/jira-client-inside-docker/README.md

 Run an application like Jira Client inside a docker container on mac/osx

+*NOTE: This plugin is meant for `Jira Server` and not `Jira Cloud` so don't waste your time with it if you use `Jira Cloud`.

 # Steps

 1. Go ahead and clone this project.